kenwauters/pali-index/README.md

 Manually curated Index of English Translations of the Pali Canon.

-To see the indexes, click on the `output` folder above and browse the files.
+You don't need to run any programs to see the indexes, just click on the `output` folder above.
+The comprehensive cross-indexed list of topics is `topics.txt`.

+## Sources

+Majjhima Nikaya translated by Bhikkhu Nanamoli and Bikkhu Bodhi

 ## Contributions